laurakond/Once-Upon-a-Time/README.md

 # Once Upon a Time...
 (By Laura Kondrataite)

-Are you a fan of fairy tales, and even more so of Disney fairytales..?
+Are you a fan of fairy tales, and even more so of Disney..?

 Then, you are in luck!

-Join us and relive the beginning of the popular American TV show "Once Upon A Time".
-It is a text-based game that recreates the pilot episode of the show, and allows the user to play out the sequence of events by choosing multiple options.
+Join us and relive the events of the popular American TV show "Once Upon A Time".

+"Once Upon a Time..." is a text-based game that recreates the pilot episode of the show allowing the user to play out the sequence of events by choosing multiple options.

-The game incorporates the user's data to make it more interactive and make the user part of story-telling.
+The game incorporates the user's data to make it more interactive and make the user part of story-telling, as if they were the hero of the show!

 The link to live gameplay can be found [here](https://once-upon-a-time-f214671524cd.herokuapp.com/).